chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

      $ chef-automate upgrade status
    This should return: Automate is up-to-date

-2. Disable the maintenance mode if you enabled previously using:
+2. Disable the maintenance mode if you enabled it previously using:
 	$ chef-automate maintenance off

 3. Check whether upgrade status is up-to-date